LindaHendrawan/CapstoneProject/index.md

 <a href="pdf/OL_shop.pdf" target="_blank">download pdf</a>
 <iframe src="https://onedrive.live.com/embed?cid=FA0F2DF86D6EB2FA&amp;resid=FA0F2DF86D6EB2FA%212187&amp;authkey=AChagSK3YPvVbVM&amp;em=2&amp;wdAr=1.7777777777777777" width="100%" height="450px" frameborder="0">This is an embedded <a target="_blank" href="https://office.com">Microsoft Office</a> presentation, powered by <a target="_blank" href="https://office.com/webapps">Office</a>.</iframe>

-<p> The data is about online store company in Canda for the period of year 2009 to 2012.
+<p> The data was about online store company in Canda for the period of year 2009 to 2012.
 The aim of this project was to analyze data from multiple files, including data transfer, data cleaning, build ER diagram through MS SQL then create dashboard report in Excel. </p>
 <em> Data Source:<a href="https://www.kaggle.com/tanyadayanand/online-shopping" target="_blank">kaggle</a></em>